-Collaboration, word processing, and my everyday go-to product.
+Collaboration, word processing, and my everyday go-to work tool.

-Google Docs serves its primary purpose very well, which is to enable users to write, collaborate with others, and make their documents accessible across multiple devices so long as they have an internet connection.
-This implies that I can accept suggestions, see comments, and make corrections to my document even when I’m in Lagos traffic… Lol
+Google Docs serves its primary purpose very well, enabling users to write, collaborate with others, and make their documents accessible across multiple devices with internet connection.

-Owning a Gmail account is a passport to a lot of Google applications.
-Google Docs is no different.
-It is available both as a mobile app and a web-based application.
-Users can access all the complete features for free without needing a “product key” or license.
+Owning a Gmail account is a passport to all Google applications, including Google Docs.
+It is available both as a mobile and a web-based application.
+Users can access all the features for free without needing a “product key” or license.

 Prior to the launch of Google Docs in 2006, Microsoft Word was the Defacto word processor, launched some 23 years before Google Docs.
 It was widely adopted among students, educators, and everyone who needed to create documents.